C8Gemdust/C8Gemdust/README.md

 - 👋 Hi, I’m @C8Gemdust
 - 👀 I’m interested in Splatoon 3
-- 🌱 I’m currently learning how to use the Splatana Stamper in Splatoon 3
+- 🌱 I’m currently learning how to use the Splatana Stamper and the Splat roller in Splatoon 3
 - 💞️ I’m looking to collaborate on the big website by @modernmummy and @chompypotato
 - Octolings are much better than inklings.
 - Splatoon 3 vanilla splat roller is underrated and has a very fun and powerful slayer-support playstyle when used correctly